RememBear Review: Quick Expert Summary

-Overall, RememBear has excellent security features, but it’s pretty low on extra features — I’d like to see them include password sharing, dark web monitoring, password strength monitoring, and more — which are offered by competitors like Dashlane, RoboForm, Keeper, and 1Password.
+Overall, RememBear has excellent security features, but it’s pretty low on extra features — I’d like to see it include password sharing, dark web monitoring, password strength monitoring, and more — which are offered by competitors like Dashlane, RoboForm, Keeper, and 1Password.
 But RememBear still provides all of the essential features necessary for a convenient and secure password manager.

 RememBear’s browser extension is available for Chrome, Firefox, and Safari.
 It handles most of RememBear’s password management functions — it stores new passwords, auto-fills saved logins, and generates secure new passwords.
-It was able to easily detect login fields and auto-fill them quickly and accurately during all of my tests.
+RememBear’s browser extension was able to easily detect login fields and auto-fill my logins quickly and accurately during all of my tests.

-Competitors like RoboForm offer dedicated browser extensions for a variety of other browsers, such as Brave, Opera, and Edge, but RememBear’s current browser extension functions well (and is Chromium-based so it will also work on Brave, Opera, and Edge).
-I expect to see more dedicated RememBear browser extensions added in the near future.
+Competitors like RoboForm offer dedicated browser extensions for a variety of other browsers, such as Brave, Opera, and Edge.
+I hope RememBear also adds more dedicated browser extensions in the near future.

 Two-Factor Authentication (2FA)

 Two-factor authentication (2FA) is a security system that requires you to enter a second factor, like another password or a 6-digit code, to make sure that only you’re the one logging into your account.

 RememBear offers a one-time password generator for 2FA-compatible websites, but I don’t like that it lacks 2FA for logging into your RememBear account (you only need to enter your master password).
 RememBear’s NDK feature accomplishes a similar 2FA function — it ensures nobody can log into your vault without your physical device.
 But if a thief steals your device and your master password, the NDK won’t help.
 Other top password managers like 1Password and Dashlane allow you to set up 2FA for logging into your account, which provides stronger protection.